 If you have an existing medical condition or you're aged over 60, you'll need to complete a medical assessment every year.

-You may also need an additional specialist assessment for some medical conditions.
+You may also need an additional specialist assessments for some medical conditions.

-Any fees for medical or specialist assessments that aren't covered by Medicare, you'll need to pay.
+You'll need to pay any fees for medical or specialist assessments that aren't covered by Medicare.

 New medical conditions

 If you've been newly diagnosed with a medical condition, you must: